Tampa Bay Lightning: Logo and jerseys

+In 2007 the Lightning adopted a new primary logo, which was used until 2011.

+As with all NHL teams for the 2007–08 season, the Lightning debuted in new Reebok "Rbk Edge" jerseys.
 The Lightning unveiled their new logo on August 25, 2007.
 The logo was similar to the inaugural one, but with a more modern look.
 The new logo also kept the same theme as the previous one, but with the words "Tampa Bay" across the top now appearing with tall capital initials, and the word "Lightning" no longer appearing on the bottom of the logo.

-In 2007 the Lightning adopted a new primary logo, which was used until 2011.

-The Edge jerseys use the same template adopted by the Ottawa Senators and Pittsburgh Penguins.
 Unlike those teams, the Lightning's elbow panels remain the base color of the jersey, and an additional blue panel is added near the cuff of the sleeve.
 The Edge uniforms retain the underarm gusset "victory stripes" of their predecessors.

 The Lightning then debuted a new "alternate" or "third" jersey in the 2008–09 season.
 The jersey features a dominant "electric blue" color, with black and silver accents at the end of the sleeves.
 The logo is removed, and in its place emblazoned across the front of the jersey descending to the lower left of the jersey is the word "BOLTS" (utilizing a layout similar to that of the Ottawa Senators' third jersey).
 The numbers are featured on the back and sleeves only, using white lettering.

 It was reported on January 23, 2011, that the Lightning had filed paperwork with the NHL to change their logo and colors, beginning with the 2011–12 season.
 The new logo, as well as the new home and away jerseys, were unveiled by the team at a press conference at the St. Pete Times Forum on January 31, 2011.
 The Lightning began to integrate the new logo onto center ice, and even distributed free T-shirts with the simplified logo on February 4, 2011, while still using the old Lightning logo and uniforms.